Evaluating Kneecap (Patella) Problems

 Diagnostic tests may help your healthcare provider learn more about your knee problem.

-X-rays show the alignment and position of your bones, including your kneecap, and help detect if a fracture is present.
-A CT (computed tomography) scan can show more alignment details and can also help to detect the presence of a fracture.
+X-rays.
+This can show the alignment and position of your bones, including your kneecap, and help detect if a fracture is present.
+A CT scan can show more alignment details and can also help to detect a break (fracture).